 Providing culturally relevant foods is doing business in a respectful, ethical and culturally appropriate manner.
 It also demonstrates values that intersect with heeding the calls to action of the Truth and Reconciliation Commission, an obligation that healthcare institutions should strive towards.
 It represents an example of reflecting on policies and practices and not perpetuating historical injustices.

 We must remember that addressing food as a priority is not a sprint, it is a marathon.
-Food and the way it is sourced, prepared, served and communicated for patients has the power to practice more holistic model of care.
+Food and the way it is sourced, prepare and served -- as well as communication about its role in healing -- can be integral to a holistic model of care.
 However, including and upholding these unique practices requires ongoing advocacy and passion.
 It requires breaking down the walls to build alignment and capacity around what is important to us.
 While sprints may be necessary in acute healthcare, we must not lose sight of the important endeavors that only reveal their benefits in the long-run.

 In this issue, other Nourish innovators create opportunities with food to connect the seams in patient experience and improve conditions both downstream and upstream.
 Stephanie Cook in Saskatchewan wants to challenge the narrative around bad hospital food by telling a new story about the value of serving better, more respectful and comforting food to patients.
 In Ontario, Louise Quenneville shares the healing power of hospital gardens with patients to support emotional, psychological and physical well-being.
 Josée Lavoie innovates with a new hospital room service model in Quebec to offer greater choice around when patients eat.
 Lastly, Laura Tkach, Carlota Basualdo, and Danielle Barriault describe how Alberta Health Services are finding strategic ways to engage directly with patients to co-develop nutritious and tasty menus and diets.